 The Organization carries its historical buildings and collections at no value.
 The cost of purchased historical buildings or collections is reported as an expense.
 Contributed historical buildings or collections are not valued.
-During 2011 and 2010, approximately \$28,000 and \$22,000 was charged to Organization, archival, museum, and horticultural collections for the purchase of historical collections (see Note 7), respectively.
+During 2012 and 2011, approximately \$18,000 and \$28,000 was charged to Organization, archival, museum, and horticultural collections for the purchase of historical collections, respectively.